-Our success depends, in large part, on the maintenance and growth of a critical mass of advertisers and distribution partners and a continued interest in our call analytics, pay-for-call, performance-based advertising, and search marketing services.
+Our success depends, in large part, on the maintenance and growth of a critical mass of advertisers and distribution partners and a continued interest in our performance based advertising services, which include the use of our call and text analytics and communications technologies, pay-for-call, and search marketing services.
 Advertisers will generally seek the most competitive return on investment from advertising and marketing services.
 Distribution partners will also seek the most favorable payment terms available in the market.
 Advertisers and distribution partners may change providers or the volume of business with a provider, unless the product and terms are competitive.
 In this environment, we must compete to acquire and maintain our network of advertisers and distribution partners.
 If our business is unable to maintain and grow our base of advertisers, our current distribution partners may be discouraged from continuing to work with us, and this may create obstacles for us to enter into agreements with new distribution partners.
-Our business also depends in part on certain of our large reseller partners and agencies to grow their base of advertisers advertisers become increasingly important to our business and our ability to attract additional distribution partners and opportunities.
+Our business also depends in part on certain of our large reseller partners and agencies to grow their base of advertisers as these advertisers become increasingly important to our business and our ability to attract additional distribution partners and opportunities.
 Similarly, if our distribution network does not grow and does not continue to improve over time, current and prospective advertisers and reseller partners and agencies may reduce or terminate this portion of their business with us.
 Any decline in the number of advertisers and distribution partners could adversely affect the value of our services.